 Boren Scholarships, an initiative of the National Security Education Program, provide unique funding opportunities for U.S. undergraduate students to study less commonly taught languages in world regions critical to U.S. interests, and underrepresented in study abroad, including Africa, Asia, Central and Eastern Europe, Eurasia, Latin America, and the Middle East.
 The countries of Western Europe, Canada, Australia, and New Zealand are excluded.
 Maximum scholarship amounts are $20,000 for a full academic year.

 Boren Scholars represent a vital pool of highly motivated individuals who wish to work in the federal national security arena.
 In exchange for funding, Boren Scholars commit to working in the federal government for at least one year after graduation.
-Read more about the elibility requirements on the Boren website.
+Read more about the elibility requirements and selection criteria on the Boren website.

 To hear some of the Peer Scholarship Advisors’ tips on the Boren Scholarship and Fellowship, read their blog post on the Boren Scholarship.